redelivre/redelivre/src/wp-content/plugins/twitter-tracker/readme.txt

 `tt_allowed_html` filter – WARNING – incorrect use of this filter could make your website vulnerable to cross-site scripting attacks; if in doubt, do not use it.
 Amend the HTML elements and attributes allowed in the preamble and HTML after values.
 This filter passes a second param specifying the context the allowed HTML is for.

-'tt_cache_expiry' filter – The default cache for each widget is 300 seconds.
+`tt_cache_expiry` filter – The default cache for each widget is 300 seconds.
 Hook this filter to change this, but do not lower it too much on busy sites as you'll run out of API accesses and your site will be slower.

+`tt_no_tweets` filter – The string displayed in the search widget when no tweets are found.
+The second parameter passed is the search string being used, and the third parameter is an array of other variables relating to this widget and search request.

 == Translations ==